Gonzaga men set to face Kansas in Thanksgiving Day game in Florida

 The Zags have never faced Auburn, which has posted three consecutive seasons with at least 25 wins and made the 2019 Final Four.

 Event organizers said an “extremely limited” number of fans will be allowed to attend via socially-distanced pairs of tickets.
-Fans are asked to submit a ticket request at www.fortmyerstipoff.com/tickets.
+Fans are asked to submit a ticket request at fortmyerstipoff.com/tickets.
 Officials will contact fans on a first-come, first-served basis.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.